Index01/RoomBot/README.md

   * Duplicate emails (per name) are mapped down to a single email
 * Transfer to / from is mapped to the appropriate names
 * Phone number is randomly generated per name

+For the room list, the following changes are made

+* The first and last name are changed.
+  * Secondary names, if present, are also changed
+* Placers (art and manual room) are selected from a randomly generated group.
+* All blank `Placed By` fields are replaced with `Roombaht`
+* Optionally, placed rooms may be randomly generated, ignoring original selections (weight name `placed`, default 10%).
+* Optionally, secondary names may be randomly added to placed rooms (weight name `secondary`, default 50%).
+* Art room types are always selected from a randomly generated group.
+* Optionally, a random selection of rooms will become art rooms (weight name `art`, default 5%).
+* Optionally, placed rooms have a chance to be set as changable (weight name `changeable`, default 50%)

 ```
 ./backend/scripts/massage_csv.py /tmp/SecretPartyExport.csv /tmp/RoomsSheetExport.csv --weight placed:30,art:10